ibm-cloud-docs/mas-ms/maintenance.md

 ## Exception / Deferral Maintenance Requests
 {: #exception-deferral-maintenance-requests}

 All customer environments are managed to several internal and external security and compliance standards.
 IBM initiated planned maintenance is governed by these standards.
-For this reason, exceptions or deferral requests are generally not available, but can be evaluated on a case by case basis.
-Please submit a request by opening a case in the IBM Support Community portal and the The IBM Maximo Application Suite Managed Services team will contact you.
+For this reason, exceptions or deferral requests **not available**.
+There are **no exceptions**.